-Larmer Tree Festival is a very popular music and arts festival which takes place in Larmer Tree Gardens in the heart of Cranborne Chase – an area of Outstanding Natural Beauty.
-The festival usually takes place in July although the announcers have recently stated that “to fully refresh both creatively and personally” they have decided to take a year off in 2017 so you will now have to wait until 2018 for the next Larmer Tree Festival!
+Larmer Tree Festival is a very popular music and arts festival which takes place in July in Larmer Tree Gardens in the heart of Cranborne Chase – an area of Outstanding Natural Beauty.

 The Larmer Tree Festival originated in 1990 and the story goes that James Shepard was jogging in the Cranborne Chase area and was inspired to create something along the lines of the Bracknell Jazz Festival that existed in the 1970s in South Hill Park.
 He went ahead and created the first festival that very year and it had just 200 visitors.
 Over coming years the festival grew into a two day event and more recently into a five day event with around 80 bands playing on seven different stages.
 The numbers are still strictly limited to just 5,000 visitors, which helps keep the small intimate atmosphere much loved by the festival aficionados.
 The Larmer Tree Festival is such a popular event that tickets sell out way in advance - so if you are planning to attend do make sure you are prepared to buy yours early.
 More information can be found on the Larmer Tree Festival website.